elena-roff/customer_DA/readme.md

 Data Analysis of Customer demographics &amp; Predictive modeling of Purchase amounts.
 Case study and DataHack competition hosted at Analytics Vidhya (www.datahack.analyticsvidhya.com/contest/black-friday/).

+Content table:
-I. Data Analysis of customer demographics
+1. Data Analysis of customer demographics
-II.
-Analysis of target/predictor variables
+2. Analysis of target/predictor variables
-III.
-Predictive Modeling of purchase amount
+3. Predictive Modeling of purchase amount

 This Notebook was created with intention to:
 - create a business case type portfolio project